rust-embedded/discovery/src/06-hello-world/README.md

 10          let mut itm = aux6::init();
 ```

-Note that there's a `.gdbinit` at the root of the Cargo project.
+Note that there's a `openocd.gdb` at the root of the Cargo project.
 It's pretty similar to the one we
 used in the previous section.

 Before we execute the `iprintln!` statement.
 We have to instruct OpenOCD to redirect the ITM output